tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/01-What-Is-Money/README.md

 ### Reading: Money and Value

-To discuss the definition of money, we first need to define the concept of **value**, which is the perceived benefit derived from a good or service.
+To understand what money is, we first need to define the concept of **value**, which is the perceived benefit derived from a good or service.
 For example, one may value apples for their intrinsic capacity as food. **Money** is a way in which we can measure value, and serves three main functions:

   * Unit of account: Money can serve as a direct numerical measurement of value for a good or service, acting as a standard description of value.

   * Medium of exchange: A useful form of money is accepted by a large number of participants in a market.

-  * Store of value: Money should "generally" be stable relative to most of the goods and services it is exchanged for.
+  * Store of value: Money should "generally" be stable, relative to most of the goods and services it is exchanged for.

-Money has had many forms throughout history, and we refer to physical money as currency.
-Some earlier forms include precious metals, gems, and seashells, which we refer to as commodity money.
-Later, we began to create money that represented discrete portions of those commodities which we call representative money.
+We refer to physical money as **currency**.
+Historically, money has taken many different forms, including precious metals, gems, and seashells, which we refer to as **commodity money**.
+Later, we began to create money representing discrete portions of those commodities, which we call **representative money**.

-In more recent years, most countries have moved away from representative money in favor of fiat money, which derives its value only from a government promise to back its value.
+Most countries have moved away from representative money in favor of **fiat money**, which derives its value only from a government promise to back its value.
 While fiat money has no intrinsic value, it is beneficial as a medium of exchange within a country.
 For more on this topic, investigate the [Breton-Woods System](https://en.wikipedia.org/wiki/Bretton_Woods_system) and [Nixon Shock](https://en.wikipedia.org/wiki/Nixon_shock).

-Even more recently is the development of cryptocurrencies, which have exploded as a medium of exchange.
-Cryptocurrencies derive their usefulness as money from highly secure networks of computers solving difficult math problems.
-They are primarily a response to the 2008 Great Recession in which several governments printed a glut of new money (thus causing a fall in value from the excess supply).
-This was to an effort necessary to jumpstart the economy again, but it had the side effect of creating doubt in the role of government in managing the value of its own currency.
+Even more recently is the development of cryptocurrencies, which derive their utility as money from highly secure networks of computers solving difficult math problems.
+Cryptocurrency emerged largely as a response to the Great Recession of 2008, where governments printed a glut of new money, thus causing a fall in value due to the excess supply.
+While this effort was needed to jumpstart the global economy, it had the side effect of sowing doubt in the ability of governments to effectively manage the value of their own currency.

-Most currencies also have three other properties, which are not necessary, but useful:
+Most currencies also have three other useful properties:

-  - Fungibility: Each unit of currency is interchangeable
+  * Fungibility: Each unit of currency is interchangeable.

-  - Scarcity: The currency is not easy for everyone to create more of, as generating more currency can debase its value
+  * Scarcity: Currency is not easy to create more of, and generating more can debase its value.

-  - Portability: Currency should be easy to transport and exchange between parties.
+  * Portability: Currency is easy to transport and exchange between parties.

 ### Student Activity: Phone a Friend